chrismonit/feedforward-heart-disease/cleveland/README.md

 |     2_1 |     1.2 |     0 |    0.869  |  0.8806 |  0.8574 | 0.8677 |
 |     2_1 |     0.9 |     0 |    0.8644 |  0.8714 |  0.8574 | 0.8635 |

-This suggested the best performing model was [X].
+This suggested the optimum model had architecture '2_1', learning rate 1.1 and without any regularisation term'.

 #### Test set performance

 We then trained model [X] on the whole training/validation set (i.e. pooling all 4 CV folds).

-show performance of best model on test set
+[show performance of best model on test set, single row table of performance stats]

-ROC curve for the best model, I guess on the test set
+[ROC curve for the best model, I guess on the test set]

 ## Discussion